Code-Institute-Submissions/J-cw-milestone-project-1_MarResub/README.md

         1. These would be clearly shown within the alert bar, as well as 'NEW!' labels within the timetable navbar.
         2. They will be directed to the facilities page which will contain said photos of new equipment, or the classes page which would be updated with class info.

-    2. As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have.

-        1. The navigation bar clearly highlights the "Our Facilities" Page.
-        2. Here they can obtain our email or phone number/location on the map if they wish to attend in person.
-        3. The footer contains links to the organisations Facebook, Twitter and Instagram page as well as the organization's email.
-        4. Whichever link they click, it will be open up in a new tab to ensure the user can easily get back to the website.
-        5. The email button is set up to automatically open up your email app and autofill there email address in the "To" section.

-    3. As a Returning Visitor, I want to find the Facebook Group link so that I can join and interact with others in the community.
+    2. As a Returning Visitor, I want to find the Facebook Group link so that I can join and interact with others in the community.
         1. The Facebook Page can be found at the footer of every page and will open a new tab for the user and more information can be found on the Facebook page.

 -   #### Frequent User Goals